 How to Rehearse for an Interview

 Rehearsing is one of the best ways to prepare for a job interview.
-A mock interview with a professional is one way to learn and practice interviewing skills.
-Another is to use an online interview preparation tool.
+A mock interview with a professional is one way to learn and practice interviewing skills, as well as using an online interview preparation tool.
 Both of those are fee-based options, but you can still practice even if you can't afford professional assistance.

 Do-It-Yourself Interviewing Practice

 There are several ways to prepare for an interview at home without the help of a professional career counselor, coach, or a fee-based service.
 You can practice interviews all by yourself or recruit friends and family to assist you.

 Know the Interview Process

 If you're new to the workplace or haven't interviewed in a while, try to learn the format of the interview to avoid any surprises.
 If you understand how a job interview works, you can know what to expect.